Interested in trying Biolage Essentials products? Read on for a few of our expert-approved favorites.

 'Dry’ hair refers specifically to a lack of moisture, while ‘damaged’ hair can include a range of issues, from split ends, fragility, and breakage to dryness...When you damage your hair, you compromise its integrity.

-According to Cutler, dry hair often happens as a result of external stressors like climate.
-Damage can happen as a result of color application, hot tools, or improper styling techniques.
+According to Cutler, dry hair often happens as a result of external stressors like climate while damage can happen as a result of color application, hot tools, or styling techniques gone wrong.

-In order for hair to look and feel soft, it must be properly moisturized and cared for.
-That brings us to our soft hair styling tips.
+In order for hair to look and feel soft, it must be properly moisturized and cared for...which brings us to our soft hair styling tips.
 You’ll want to jot these down.

 Only rookies think that hair care ends once you’ve stepped out of the shower.
 Styling is where the real work of changing habits begins.

 “Poor styling habits and techniques are the most damaging and distressing for hair,” Cutler explains.
 “Preventing damage and moisture loss is key!”

 Start by applying a heat protectant, ensuring that it protects up to the temperature you’ll be drying at.
 Then, work with a paddle or round brush to dry your hair.
 Cutler advocates a technique called directional styling.
 Essentially, you’ll be using the concentrator nozzle on your hair dryer to blow the air down the shaft instead of directly at it.
 This ensures a closed hair cuticle, which means softer-feeling, shinier-looking hair.